 To create a relaxed, inviting, and warm look, a casual drape suits most homes and interior design styles adds Elena Mellowes, Maker&Son's Head of Product Development, who brings her specialist design eye to all our projects.

-"When it comes to styling a cashmere throw, it is important not to overthink its placement, at the end of the day an item to be used and enjoyed, and as a result needs to be accessible."
+"When it comes to styling a cashmere throw, it is important not to overthink its placement, at the end of the day an item to be used and enjoyed, and as a result, it needs to be accessible."

-If you want to accent your bedroom or living room with welcoming textures, a simple blanket makes a wonderful addition.
+If you want to give your bedroom or living room a welcoming colour accent a simple blanket makes a wonderful addition.
 However, a randomly displayed one won't make the impact you want.

 One technique to keep things tidy is, as Elena suggests, "to pinch the throw at its centre, then pull it over one of the back corners of the sofa."